chainwikinet/wikijs-canto-content/home.md

 - semi-official `getting started` guide: https://docs.canto.io/user-guides/getting-started

-Interact with applications on the Canto EVM using a browswer like Metamask.
+Interact with applications on the Canto EVM using a browser extension like Metamask.

+## Canto Mainnet
-Add the Canto network:
+Add the Canto real-money network:

 ```
 name     : Canto